 Agile software development is a general approach that emphasizes teamwork, collaboration, timeboxing, and flexibility to respond quickly to change.

-In agile management certifications, teamwork, customer collaboration, and flexibility are emphasized.
+Agile management certifications emphasize teamwork, customer collaboration, and flexibility.
 With each software development iteration, this approach focuses on incorporating customer feedback and releasing continuous updates.

-Agile software development emphasises changes and collaboration over a predefined process to deliver results.
-Agile’s adaptive planning is perhaps its best feature, making it a favourite of project managers worldwide.
+Agile software development emphasizes changes and collaboration over a predefined process to deliver results.
+Agile’s adaptive planning is perhaps its best feature, making it a favorite of project managers worldwide.

 Agile frameworks such as Scrum and Kanban are widely used.
 In addition to encouraging decision-making, they prevent time consumption on variables that are likely to change.
 At every stage of the software development process, the company emphasizes customer satisfaction and uses available teams to speed up development.

 Below are the advantages and disadvantages of Traditional Project Management and Agile Project Management.

 Also Read: Revamp Project Management with No-Code